 Hosta Touch of Class is a foolproof shade perennial unsurpassed in beauty, even in heat & humidity.

 Low-mounded, heart-shaped powder blue leaves have brilliant gold centers.
 Unlike other hostas, Touch of Class remains brilliant looking throughout the season - even in the fall when other Hostas are shutting down for the season.

-A tough & durable shade loving groundcover, Touch of Class Hosta boasts wilt-proof, slug proof leaves that stand up to pounding rains, and endures heat and drought conditions effortlessly.
-Enjoy charming lavender blooms in 24" stalks later in the season.
+A tough & durable shade loving groundcover, Touch of Class Hosta boasts wilt-proof, slug proof leaves that stand up to pounding rains, and endure heat and drought conditions effortlessly.
+Enjoy charming lavender blooms on 24" stalks later in the season.

 Let this fabulous Hosta take the spotlight in your garden.
 Combine with Hardy Ferns, Hydrangeas, or colorful Heucheras.

 Hostas grow best in rich, moisture retentive soil, but can tolerate a range of soil conditions.
 Hostas require little maintenance, and become larger and more valuable each year.
 Grow in shade or part shade.
 An elegant and stylish hosta is a must-have for shade garden designs.

 Special Features:Cold Hardy, Cut Flower, Cut Foliage, Drought Tolerant, Easy Care, Foliage Interest, Heat Tolerant, Moisture Tolerant, Rabbit Resistant, Variegated

 Recommended For You: